mattuna15/merlin-68k-toolchain/README.md

 # Toolchain

-A working up to date compiler and assembler for newlib and other 68xxx code can be obtained here.
+A working up to date compiler and assembler for newlib and other 68xxx code can also be obtained here.

 https://rosco-m68k.com/docs/toolchain-installation